Sign-up ends in:

 Mastering Wrist Position at Impact: The Key to Consistency in Golf

 What’s the most important part of the golf swing?
-Some will tell you the grips, others the stance; you may even hear the shoulder or the hip turn.
+Some will tell you the grip, others the stance; you may even hear the shoulder or the hip turn.
 However, this is not a trick question.

-The most important part of the golf swing is impact.
-If you want to get to the same impact position each time with a square clubface, your wrists need to be in the right position.
+If you want to get to the correct impact position with a square clubface each time, your wrists must be in the right position.

 Wrist Position at Impact (Key Takeaways)